SalesTim/tech-hub/src/app/_post/2019-07-18-install-microsoft-teams-linux-wsl-ubuntu.md

 ```

 :::tip
 Doing the install this way is useful to test your X server configuration.
-But you could also download the latest "non-insiders" version from an official repo using the following commands:
+But you can also download the latest "non-insiders" version from an official repo using the following commands:
 ```sh
 curl https://packages.microsoft.com/keys/microsoft.asc | sudo apt-key add -
 sudo sh -c 'echo "deb [arch=amd64] https://packages.microsoft.com/repos/ms-teams stable main" > /etc/apt/sources.list.d/teams.list'